ArjixWasTaken/calculator-the-game-solver/README.md

 I really got into it, and I actually loved it, that's why I decided to write a calculator for the calculator game :) <br />

 Anyways, I haven't checked out the sequel yet, but if I do I will also include that.

+# Contributing
+You are free to add more levels from the game, just don't edit the solver, <br />
+mainly because I enjoy working on the solver.